epsil/spotgen/README.md

 `input.txt` is a text file containing a [generator string](#commands), invoking any of the *commands* described below. `output.txt` will contain the generator's output, a list of [Spotify URIs](#spotify-uris) which can be [imported into Spotify](#importing-the-playlist).

-Alternatively, you can pass a generator string as a single argument.
+Alternatively, one can pass a generator string as a single argument.
 In that case, the Spotify URIs are written to standard output:

     spotgen "#artist Bowery Electric"
     spotgen "#similar Beach House\n#similar Hooverphonic"